alperengozeten/ErasMOVE-app/README.md

 #### - Hazal Buluş (21903435) :gem:
 #### - Halil Alperen Gözeten (21902464) :crown:
 #### - Süleyman Gökhan Tekin (21902512) :crown:
-#### - Korhan Kemal Kaya (21903357) :crown:
+#### - Korhan Kemal Kaya (21903250) :crown:
 #### - Kürşad Güzelkaya (21902103) :crown:

 ## Description :memo:

 **ErasMOVE** is a website that will be designed to provide ease to students, staff, and department personnel during the Erasmus and Exchange applications.
-The department coordinators can easily keep track of applications and update information related to the students or universities.
+The department coordinators can easily keep track of the application processes of students and update information related to the students or universities.
 Students, on the other hand, can handle pre-application and post-application processes through our app and contact university staff for document-related issues.
-Besides, the partner university department coordinators can manage their universities’ profiles and interact with incoming students.
+The course coordinator and the administrative staff will be the other actors in our app who will have the ability to manage document and course-related requests of students.
+Incoming students, as the least essential actor, can propose a list of courses they plan to take and track its status.

 ## Roles in ErasMOVE :memo: